jakelime/ricky-interactive_tables/readme.md

+# Interactive tables for Ricky

-# App to generate exported single html file for reporting purposes
+App to generate exported single html file for reporting purposes

 ## Quickstart